s2byrne/PHM_LPL/README.md

+# Original code sourced from https://github.com/mspydell/PFM.git
+# Edited to work on a different server for a slightly different region

+# Below is the README from mspydell
 # README for PFM

 ## PFM is the code base for running the Pathogen Forecast Model (San Diego) collection of regional ocean simulations.